Joose/Joose/doc/mmd/Joose/Manual/Classes.txt

 Attributes are described in the [Joose.Manual.Attributes][2] documentation.

-When you use Joose, your class will become a subclass of `Joose.Proto.Object`.
-The `Joose.Proto.Object` class provides a default `initialize` method and a number of additional methods.
+When you use Joose, your class will become a subclass of `Joose.Meta.Object`.
+The `Joose.Meta.Object` class provides a default `initialize` method and a number of additional methods.
 You can read more about this in the [Joose][3] document.

 Joose creates an instance of `Joose.Meta.Class` for your class.
 This metaclass instance is now available as a meta property on your class, for example: `Person.meta`